-- IOMP offers education and training resources, medical physics equipment donation, and works with international organizations and medical physicists worldwide to enhance patient treatment. - Several regional and state-specific oncology societies-including the European Society for Therapeutic Radiology and Oncology, the Royal Australian and New Zealand College of Radiologists, the Royal College of Radiologists, African Organization for Research and Training in Cancer, and several others-are working with the IAEA's Division of Human Health to develop an international radiation oncology society.2
+- IOMP offers education and training resources, medical physics equipment donation, and works with international organizations and medical physicists worldwide to enhance patient treatment. - Several regional and state-specific oncology societies-including the European Society for Therapeutic Radiology and Oncology, the Royal Australian and New Zealand College of Radiologists, the Royal College of Radiologists, African Organization for Research and Training in Cancer, and several others-are working with the IAEA's Division of Human Health to develop an international radiation oncology society.1

-This section provided a sample of the current capacity-building initiatives; the attached Error!
-Reference source not found. provides further insights.
+This section provided a sample of the current capacity-building initiatives; the appendix provides further insights.
 Due to the sheer magnitude of initiatives, describing all possible pathways is not feasible within the scope of this report.